jonagnew/ESPHome_Thermostat/README.md

 https://www.amazon.com/gp/aw/d/B0D93SY7G8

 #  Hardware Installation
+Connect the DHT22 sensor to your relay board using jumper wires.
+3.3V, ground, and GPIOs are broken out on the relay board's diagnostic header.

 I've elected to keep the existing thermostat as a backup, so the output relays on the ESP32 board are wired as follows:

 Relay COM - Wire to air handler